 Unity Enterprise Holdings Limited (the "Company") is a limited liability company incorporated in the Cayman Islands on 13 March 2019 under the Companies Act (as revised) of the Cayman Islands.
-The address of the Company's registered office is 71 Fort Street, PO Box 500, George Town, Grand Cayman KY1-1106, Cayman Islands, and its principal place of business is Unit 1103, 11th Floor, 9 Chong Yip Street, Kwun Tong, Kowloon, Hong Kong.
+The address of the Company's registered office is 71 Fort Street, PO Box 500, George Town, Grand Cayman KY1-1106, Cayman Islands, and its principal place of business is Unit 1002, 10/F, Billion Trade Centre, 31 Hung To Road, Kwun Tong, Kowloon, Hong Kong.

-The shares of the Company were listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 31 March 2021 ("Listing").
+The shares of the Company were listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 31 March 2021.

-The principal activity of the Company is investment holding while its subsidiaries are principally engaged in provision of repair, maintenance, alteration and addition ("RMAA") works services in Hong Kong.
+The principal activity of the Company is investment holding while its subsidiaries are principally engaged in provision of repair, maintenance, alteration and addition ("RMAA") works services and distributionship of building materials in Hong Kong.